 Study skills support

-Students will learn a range of Personal Transferable Skills, including Study Skills, as outlined in the Programme Specification.
-Some of this material, e.g. time management is covered in the appropriate Induction Programme.
+Students will learn a range of Personal Transferable Skills, including traditional study skills and career development skills, as outlined in the Programme Specification.
 Students are explicitly tutored on their approach to both group and individual work.

 Academic support